Tom Araya: Lyrics

 Araya's interest in serial killers serves as inspiration for many of his lyrics, such as "213" about Jeffrey Dahmer and "Dead Skin Mask" about Ed Gein.
 He stated "I'm trying to see where these guys are coming from so maybe I'll understand.
 It's always kind of intrigued me..."

-Araya wrote the lyrics for the Grammy Award-winning song "Eyes of the Insane" from Slayer's 2006 album Christ Illusion.
+Araya has also noted many of his lyrics are inspired by real world events.
+He wrote the lyrics for the Grammy Award-winning song "Eyes of the Insane" from Slayer's 2006 album Christ Illusion.
 The lyrics were inspired by an article in the Texas Monthly about the casualties of war and the experiences of soldiers coping with physical and psychological trauma.
 Araya stated, "At points in their tour of Iraq, they need help and the military tends to ignore that, they kind of brush it under the mat and hopes it goes away.
 They try to make everything seem hunky dory and fine and dandy, when in actuality there is a lot of stuff going on that people can't handle.
 There's a lot of soldiers coming home with mental anguish.
 And the sad part is, we heard about post-traumatic stress after Vietnam and the first Gulf War and the military seems to want to wipe the slate clean with every new war."

+Style and influences

+Despite being in a metal band, Araya had never heard of metal music until he joined Slayer in 1981, once stating that he did not know who Iron Maiden was in response to Kerry King suggesting songs the band should learn.
+In an 2011, interview he stated that he was influenced to become a bass player by hard rock and acid rock acts such as Cream, Jimi Hendrix, The Animals and Jefferson Airplane.
+Araya also noted that he has a tough time listening to other metal acts due to not wanting to be influenced by them.
+Stating he wants his ideas to be "fresh and are truly mine."

+Vocally he is known for his rawness, intensity and screaming.
+Araya reports that he sings country songs to help keep his "singing chops up".